-    If you think your child may have signs or symptoms of a mental illness, see your mental health provider or other health professional.
+If you think your child may have signs or symptoms of mental illness, see your mental health provider or other health professional.
 Most mental illnesses don’t improve on their own, and if untreated, a mental illness may get worse over time and cause significant problems.

 If an adolescent has suicidal thoughts